 Years after the release of The Immortal Life of Henrietta Lacks, HBO produced a 2017 film adaptation for television based on the book.
 The film, starring Oprah Winfrey as Lacks’ daughter who uncovered the truth about her mother’s cells being used for science, earned a Primetime Emmy Award nomination for Outstanding Television Movie.

-Belated Atonement From The Medical Industry
+Belated Recognition For Henrietta Lacks From The Medical Community

 By 2017, the HeLa cells that were harvested from the late Henrietta Lacks had been studied in 142 countries, leading to countless breakthroughs in medical science, including research that earned two Nobel Prizes.